 Lately, while working with a tiny needle (it’s always the tiny needles that get you!), I developed what seemed to be a permanent hole in the side of my first finger where I habitually push on the eye of the needle as it enters the fabric.
 In the past, I’ve dealt with this little sink hole (which the needle invariably locates and enters without compunction!) with a dab of superglue.
 See, my Dad has always sworn by superglue for these types of things.
 Superglue, in my house, cures all kinds of skin cuts – from chapped and splitting winter skin to paper cuts… to needle holes.
 Think “Big Fat Greek Wedding” and Windex, only for us, it’s superglue.
 But it’s not the best thing to put on skin, and it takes forever for the skin to soften up after it’s been superglued.

-When hand quilting, I’ve used leather thimbles, but I always find them awkward and bulky.
+When hand quilting, I’ve used leather thimbles and they work ok for me.
 And they aren’t that great when working with finer silk embroidery threads, as the threads tend to catch on them.

 And then, I met this thing.
 Yes, it’s a thimble, and yes, it’s hard and round and not the most comfortable thing to wear on one’s finger, but it’s a sight more comfortable than a regular thimble, and it’s a lot easier to work with.